DarrenZZhang/MM23-MITH/README.md

 ### 1. Introduction

-This is the source code of paper "Multi-Granularity Interactive Transformer Hashing for Cross-modal Retrieval".
+This is the source code of ACMMM 2023 paper "Multi-Granularity Interactive Transformer Hashing for Cross-modal Retrieval".

 The main architecture of MITH: